My Forking Life

 • Wipe skillet clean if any eggs left in skillet, being careful not to burn yourself.

-• Add 1 Tbsp of vegetable oil.
+• Add 1 tablespoon of vegetable oil.
 Add steak to skillet and spread out in skillet, ensuring the pieces are not overlapping.
 Let sit for 20 seconds then stir.
 Cook steak for 1-2 minutes.
 Remove from the skillet.

-• Add 1 Tbsp of vegetable oil to skillet.
+• Add 1 tablespoon of vegetable oil to skillet.
 Add yellow onion, green onion, garlic, and ginger.
 Stir until onions have softened, about 3 minutes.
 Move onions to side of skillet and place rice in the center, spreading it evenly in the skillet.
 Allow it to cook undisturbed for about 30 seconds.
 Add reserved marinade and stir.
 Add kimchi, eggs, and steak.
 Stir for 1 minute more.
 Then plate and serve.
 Enjoy.

 Video